 City & Guilds courses can cost anything from £300 to over £1,000.
 Sewing weekends where you can learn a skill in a 2-3 day course cost around the £200-£600 mark depending on venue.
 Day schools can range from £25-£150 approximately and courses spread over several weeks can vary greatly in price from under £100 to several hundred depending on the course provider and subject matter covered.

 For those on a tight budget why not look out for drop in days or taster session which can be free or as cheap as £5.
 Follow your local providers on social media to find out when they will be happening.
 Adult education sewing classes also tend to be more suited to a smaller budget.

-There are many websites that offer free projects and tutorials to help yet you started.
-A couple I would recommend are http://www.startsewing.co.uk/ for great tutorials and guides, www.freeneedle.com for free patterns and tutorials sourced from all over the net and http://sewing.about.com/od/beginner1/bb/sewing101.htm which has advice on all things sewing related.
+There are many websites that offer free projects and tutorials to help get you started.
+A couple I would recommend are http://www.startsewing.co.uk/ for great tutorials and guides, www.freeneedle.com for free patterns and tutorials sourced from all over the Internet and this link, which has advice on all things sewing related.
 Plus of course we have many sewing projects and sewing tutorials freely available on this site.
 We also have a series of projects designed specifically for beginners - So Sew Simple.

 There are numerous video tutorials to be found on YouTube plus many sewing magazines or businesses offer free tutorials and guides on their websites.
-Seams So Easy have some useful videos for beginners here and the Thrifty Stitcher (sewing advisor to The Great British Sewing Bee) has some useful videos here.
+The Thrifty Stitcher (sewing advisor to The Great British Sewing Bee) has some useful videos here.
 Try asking around your friends, you may have a friend who could teach you to sew or look on some of the skill swap sites online.
-Whatever your budget, even if it is nonexistent, there is still a way to learn to sew.
+Whatever your budget, even if it is non-existent, there is still a way to learn to sew.
 Have fun learning and do come and join us on Facebook to tell us what you have been making.